tylerlong/manate/README.md

   - This one is very similar to manate
 - It doesn't monitor built-in objects, such as `Set`, `Map` and `RTCPeerConnection`.
   - we could support `Set` and `Map`, to be done.
+- React, only monitor already managed props
+  - already implemented, by why it still monitors `toolbarItems`?